danielbodnar/awesome-stars/README.md

 ## awesome

+- [herrbischoff/awesome-macos-command-line](https://github.com/herrbischoff/awesome-macos-command-line) - Use your macOS terminal shell to do awesome things.
 - [moimikey/awesome-devtools](https://github.com/moimikey/awesome-devtools) - 🤖 A curated list of in-browser bookmarklets, tools, and resources for modern full-stack software engineers.
 - [rajasegar/awesome-codemods](https://github.com/rajasegar/awesome-codemods) - Awesome list of codemods for various languages, libraries and frameworks
 - [kyrolabs/awesome-langchain](https://github.com/kyrolabs/awesome-langchain) - 😎 Awesome list of tools and projects with the awesome LangChain framework